-All full-time employees and full time teachers may receive a 30% tuition discount for children enrolled in the CFLCN educational programs.
-Part time employees receive a 15% discount for children enrolled in the CFLCN educational programs.
+All full-time employees and full time teachers may receive a 30% tuition discount for children and/or grandchildren enrolled in the CFLCN educational programs.
+Part time employees receive a 15% discount for children or grandchildren enrolled in the CFLCN educational programs.

 Employees are expected to arrive for work on time every day.
 In addition, employees may be expected to attend mandatory staff meetings after regular work hours from time to time.

 Repeated tardiness or absence from regular work schedule is unacceptable and can lead to probationary action or termination of employment.

 Church property, equipment, and machines are for specific use and purposes; they are not to be moved or removed without the permission of the Property Manager.

 The use of telephones for long distance calls is restricted to CFLCN business only.

 The use of equipment, telephones, and Internet access, including e-mail, is intended for CFLCN business purposes.
 Limited personal use may be allowed, provided it does not interfere with the employee’s ability to carry out his/her duties, is not illegal, and is not in violation of CFLCN’s policies.
 All Internet communication initiated or received on CFLCN computers is the property of CFLCN, and may be reviewed by management at any time.
 Employees are expected to reimburse CFLCN for costs associated with personal use of CFLCN facilities.

 The daily application of good housekeeping and maintenance practices is beneficial in ensuring value received from all machines and equipment, and is expected from all employees.